Strong Duality in Risk-Constrained Nonconvex Functional Programming: Proofs

 \subsection{Preliminaries on Vector Measures in Banach Spaces}

-Let us first introduce some basic definitions and notation from the study of vector measures taking values in general, infinite dimensional Banach spaces.
+Let us first introduce some basic definitions and notation from the study of vector measures taking values in general (infinite-dimensional) Banach spaces.
 For a comprehensive treatment of the subject, the reader is referred to the classical monograph \citep{Diestel1977}.

 Suppose that $\mathds{X}$ is a possibly infinite-dimensional Banach space.
 A \textit{vector measure} on a measurable space $(\Omega,\mathscr{F})$ is a function $\boldsymbol{G}:\mathscr{F}\rightarrow\mathds{X}$.
 A vector measure $\boldsymbol{G}$ is called countably additive (in the norm topology of $\mathds{X}$) in the same fashion as a regular real-valued measure.
 The \textit{variation} of a vector measure $\boldsymbol{G}$ is another function on sets $|\boldsymbol{G}|:\mathscr{F}\rightarrow\mathbb{R}_{+}$ defined as